 The Reaction DSL - Basic

-@reaction_network macro allows you to define reaction networks in a more scientific format.
-Its input is a set of chemical reactions and from them it generates a reaction network object which can be used as input to
+@reaction_network macro allows the (symbolic) specification of reaction networks with a simple format.
+Its input is a set of chemical reactions, and from them it generates a reaction network object which can be used as input to

 The basic syntax is: